fsantanna/dceu/doc/manual.md

 An `if` tests a condition expression and executes one of the two possible branches.
 If the condition is [true](#basic-types), the `if` executes the first branch.
-Otherwise, it executes the optional `else` branch.
+Otherwise, it executes the optional `else` branch, which defaults to `nil`.

 The condition expression can be can be assigned to an optional [variable declaration](#variables-declarations-and-assignments) and can be